csc7/PP1_CI_TGC/README.md

 - #### *Our services:*
     It contains pictures in a carousel (taken from Bootstrap, please see credit sections below).\
     Below, in a section, there are columns that contain the titles of the services and text for each of them.\
-    They are structured in a 3x2 arrange for desktop and tablet presentations, and 1x6 for mobile devices.\
+    They are structured in a 3x2 arrange for desktop and tablet presentations, and 1x6 for mobile devices.
 - #### *Contact Us:*
     On the left, there is a form where the users are able to send consultations.
-It has options to avoid marketing communications and being contacted by telephone, as expected by users\
+It has options to avoid marketing communications and being contacted by telephone, as expected by users.\
     On the right, there is a map of the office (above) and contact details can be found below the map.\
     This page has a background picture of the office.

 - ### **Footer**

-The footer contains links for social media, office location and company's principal e-mail of contact.\
+The footer contains links for social media and company's principal e-mail of contact.\
 <br><br>
 ## [Back to Index](#index)
 <br>